*Keep your frame in sight as a reminder to pause and refocus when you need it.

 Thankfully, I wasn’t alone.

-I had a friend who had gotten sober before me, and he helped me start building a community.
+I had a friend who got sober one year before me, and he helped me start building a community.
 My family helped me find a therapist.

-At the beginning, therapy and community were my lifelines.
+At first, therapy and community were lifelines.
 I leaned on them hard.

-I started to get my life back.
+Slowly, I started getting my life back.
 I showed up for things I used to care about.
 I played in bands.
 I worked an honest job.
 I learned yoga.

 I earned two master’s degrees and a doctorate in clinical psychology.

-Today, I’ve dedicated my career to creating tools that make mental and emotional wellness accessible and affordable for everyone.
+Today, I’ve dedicated my career to helping people better understand their minds, emotions, habits, and suffering, and creating tools that make mental and emotional wellness more accessible and affordable.